GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 This step corresponds to modifications made to `1-org` step on foundation.

-Please note that the steps below are assuming you are checked out on `terraform-google-enterprise-genai/`
+**IMPORTANT:** Please note that the steps below are assuming you are checked out on `terraform-google-enterprise-genai/` and that `gcp-org` repository is checked out on `production` branch.

 ```bash
 cd ../terraform-google-enterprise-genai